Sign In / Sign Out

 - My ASU

 The institute, now in its eighth year, is open to journalism instructors who are interested in infusing the concepts and practices of entrepreneurial journalism into their teaching of journalism.
 The instructors receive fellowships that cover training, transportation, lodging, materials and most meals.

 The five-day institute, which runs from June, 2-6, 2019, will immerse participants in the concepts and practice of entrepreneurship.
-Held at the Cronkite School’s state-of-the-art facility in downtown Phoenix, it will be led by Dan Gillmor, author of “Mediactive” and an internationally known speaker and thinker on new media and entrepreneurship.
+Held at the Cronkite School’s state-of-the-art facility in downtown Phoenix, it will be led by Dan Gillmor, an internationally known speaker and thinker on new media and entrepreneurship.
 Gillmor will be joined by entrepreneurs, investors and Cronkite faculty.

-The program is limited to 12 fellows, who will be competitively selected.
+The program is limited to 15 fellows, who will be competitively selected.
 Fluency in new media is preferred but not required.

-To be considered, candidates must submit an online application, a statement, their curriculum vitae or resume and a letter from their dean or department chair indicating their school’s plans to introduce a class in journalism entrepreneurship within the following academic year.
+To be considered, candidates must submit an online application, a statement of interest, their curriculum vitae or resume and a letter from their dean or department chair indicating their school’s plans to introduce a class in journalism entrepreneurship within the following academic year.
 Fellows are expected to return to their accredited institutions to establish or expand courses on media entrepreneurship.

 The institute is made possible through a grant from the Scripps Howard Foundation, the philanthropic arm of The E.W.
 Scripps Company.